-Russian president Vladimir Putin’s justification for annexing the Crimea seems at odds with his stated ideology which was closer to Eurasianism than Russian nationalism.
+Russian president Vladimir Putin’s justification for annexing the Crimean Peninsula is at odds with his stated ideology, which was closer to Eurasianism than Russian nationalism.

-While Putin has denied sending troops into the Crimea, a peninsula Russia formally annexed from Ukraine this week, he did vow to protect Russian speakers and Russian interests in the region.
-The Russian senate also gave him permission to use force in order to protect the lives of Russian citizens in the former Soviet republic as well as their “compatriots.”
+Although Putin has denied sending troops into Crimea, a peninsula Russia formally annexed from Ukraine this week, he did vow to protect Russian speakers and Russian interests in the region.
+The Russian senate also gave him permission to use force in order to protect the lives of Russian citizens in the former Soviet republic and their “compatriots.”

-This emphasis on ethnic Russians, who constitute the majority population of the Crimea, defies Putin’s earlier warnings that nationalism could weaken Russia’s society.
+This emphasis on ethnic Russians, who constitute the majority population of the Black Sea peninsula, defies Putin’s earlier warning that nationalism would weaken Russian society.

 In 2012, Putin praised Russian culture, which he argued at the time was “the glue holding together the unique fabric of this civilization,” but he also warned: